quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 information about the file.

-The required "event_schemas" field contains event schema URIs that identify concrete event categories and their associated types recorded in a log.
+The required "event_schemas" field contains event schema URIs that identify concrete event namespaces and their associated types recorded in a log.
 Requirements and guidelines are defined in {{event-types-and-schema}}.

 ## Concrete Log File Schema URIs {#schema-uri}